cshade/tasker-server/README.md

 Both the front- and back-end projects of this demo are designed to run as multi-container Docker applications, within Docker Compose.
 Each project has a YAML file `docker-compose.yml` to configure the application's services as well as a Docker config file `Dockerfile`.
 From within the root directory of the project, you enter the single command of `docker-compose up` to create and start the services from the configuration.
 If you have made changes (such as to the DATABASE_URL value in config.js), you will likely need to rebuild the services: `docker-compose build --no-cache` and then again `docker-compose up`.

-In the absence of Docker, the DATABASE_URL value in config.js may be changed (to point to local MongoDB) and it may be run as follows:
+In the absence of Docker, the DATABASE_URL value in config.js may be changed (to point to local MongoDB) and it may be run as follows.
+The path in config.js should either be mongodb://mongo:27017/tasker or mongodb://localhost:27017/tasker

 ```bash
 # install dependencies